-Dr. Bjorkman’s faculty bio page from the Cornell website explains his background and work.
+ON THE CORNELL website, Dr. Bjorkman’s faculty bio page explains his background and work.
 A main focus of his is in developing broccoli varieties more suited to an Eastern climate (most is grown in the very different conditions out West); more about that here.

 - I’m being careful to remove the heat mat and clear plastic dome as soon as germination occurs.

 - I’m spacing things more carefully, slowing down when seeding to get it right in the first place, or as farmers say, “planting to stand.”

 - When the weather allows, I’m giving my seedlings time in natural light (such as in a bright protected porch–not out in the open right away) to increase their overall exposure to light.

 - I don’t feed too soon; seeds are pre-loaded with the nutrients they need to germinate.
 I never feed earlier than when the cotyledons are showing, and if then, only with a very dilute solution of seaweed and/or fish emulsion.
 Mostly I start at first true-leaf stage, with half-strength dilute seaweed/fish emulsion, and work up to following the label directions for seedlings as the plants approach transplant stage.

 - It seems like a little hands-on TLC in the form of brushing can’t hurt with certain crops, as Dr. Bjorkman mentioned–and hey, it feels good to me, too, especially after a long winter.